7 Digital Nomad Truths No One Talks About

 Becoming fully location independent doesn’t happen overnight, just like running a profitable business doesn’t happen right away.
 I had saved a lot of money that allowed me to be entrepreneurial and work thousands of unpaid hours on my business.
-I diligently prepared for my travels.

 3. People don’t actually care that you’re living a fabulous location independent life.

 No one cares that you just saw the seventh wonder of the world or that you swam with dolphins.
 The people who like your Instagram photos aren’t paying your bills.

 Can you do what you say you will?

 Can you do it well?

 The people who harp on the lifestyle likely aren’t selling anything of value.
 The business comes before the dream, always.

 The bubble will burst down the road when everyone realizes it’s not healthy to be traveling to a new country every month.
 You aren’t a failure if you only have a few passport stamps.
 Our view will shift from “nomadic” to “location independent” with an emphasis on the flexibility of working from anywhere instead of excessive and obsessive travel.
 Country hopping every month is very different from visiting friends, family and new places at our leisure.

 5. The culture is toxic.